MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-azure-fence-agent-startup-suse.md

         Verify return code: 0 (ok)
         Extended master secret: no
     ```
-   If so, these errors are likely caused by a network appliance or firewall performs packet inspection or modifies Transparent Layer Socket (TLS) connections in a way that disrupts certificate verification.
-Additionally, issues with maximum transmission unit (MTU) sizes reaching their limit can also contribute to these issues.
+   These errors are most likely caused by a network appliance or firewall running a packet inspection or modifying Transparent Layer Socket (TLS) connections in a manner that disrupts certificate verification.
+Additionally, these issues can be caused by maximum transmission units (MTU) reaching their size limit.

-3. If Azure Firewall is in front of the nodes, ensure that these tags are added to the application or network rules:
+3. If Azure Firewall is in front of the nodes, make sure that these tags are added to the application or network rules:

     - Application Rules: ApiManagement , AppServiceManagement, AzureCloud
     - Network Rules: AppServiceEnvironment

 ## Next Steps

-If you require further help, open a support request using the following instructions.
-When submitting your request, attach a copy of `debug-fence.out` for troubleshooting purposes.
+If you need additional help, open a support request by using the following instructions.
+When you submit your request, attach a copy of `debug-fence.out` for troubleshooting.

 [!INCLUDE [Azure Help Support](../../../includes/azure-help-support.md)]